 - SAIFI System Average Interruption Frequency Index is another important feature of a reliable distribution system whereby the utility strives to reduce the frequency of power outages.
-The utility must track the number of times its customers have experienced a power outage over the past year. - SAIFI = Number of customer interruptions / Average number of customers served - Beginning with the 2016 Scorecard, the OEB has revised the methodology used to calculate the System Reliability reporting to exclude the impact of Major Events.
-This revision also involves a restatement of the distributor-specific 5-year System Reliability targets to remove the impact of prior years' Major Events. - NPEI's target for 2019 is an average frequency index of less than 1.30, which is NPEI's 5-year average SAIFI for 2010 2014 (i.e. the 5 years prior to NPEI's last OEB-approved Cost-of-Service Rate Application), excluding the impact of Major Events.
-NPEI's SAIFI result for 2019 is 1.63, which is comparable to 2018 (2018 = 1.65). - Significant factors contributing to the average number of interruptions in 2019 are outages due to two separate weather events that impacted the Niagara region during 2019: a wind storm during February 24-25, 2019 (affecting 10,454 of NPEI's customers) and freezing rain during December 1-2, 2019 (affecting 12,885 of NPEI's customers).
-Excluding the impact of the outages due to these two significant weather events would result in an Average Number of Times that Power to a Customer is Interrupted for 2019 of 1.21.

-NPEI is taking action to maintain its system reliability.
-For its 2015 Cost of Service Rate Application, NPEI conducted a detailed review of its distribution assets and prepared a comprehensive Distribution System Plan ("DSP"), which provides for the renewal of its distribution system over the period 2015 - 2019.
-NPEI has prepared its next DSP, for the period 2021-2025, which was included as part of NPEI's 2021 Cost of Service Rate Application filed with the OEB in August 2020.
+The utility must track the number of times its customers have experienced a power outage over the past year. - SAIFI = Number of customer interruptions / Average number of customers served - NPEI's target for 2020 is an average frequency index of less than 1.52, which is NPEI's 5-year average SAIFI for 2015 2019, excluding the impact of Loss of Supply and Major Events.
+NPEI's SAIFI result for 2020 is 2.01 (2019 = 1.63). - One significant factor contributing to the average number and average duration of interruptions in 2020 are outages due to a wind storm that impacted the Niagara region on November 15th, 2020, which affected 14,561 of NPEI's customers.
+Excluding the impact of the outages due to the wind storm would result a 2020 SAIFI result of 1.76. - The Industry Average SAIFI in Ontario for 2020, excluding Loss of Supply and Major Events, is 1.56 (per the OEB's 2020 Yearbook of Electricity Distributors). - NPEI is taking action to maintain its system reliability.
+For its 2021 Cost of Service Rate Application, NPEI conducted a detailed review of its distribution assets and prepared a comprehensive Distribution System Plan ("DSP"), which provides for the renewal of its distribution system over the period 2021 2025.
 NPEI has adopted a proactive, balanced approach to distribution system planning, infrastructure investment and replacement programs to address immediate risks associated with end-of-life assets; manage distribution system risks; ensure the safe and reliable delivery of electricity; and balance ratepayer and utility affordability.